groupdocs/docs-cloud-common/content/signature/developer-guide/search-signature/search-barcode-signature.md

 You can search Barcode Signature for a Document at provided URL using following API.

 It retrieves file from specified URL and tries to detect file type when fileName parameter is not specified.
-It expects [doc:signaturecloud.developer-guide.common-resources.search-options-objects.WebHome) object data in request body.
+It expects [search-options-objects]({{< ref "signature/developer-guide/common-resources/search-options-objects.md" >}}) object data in request body.

 Based on passed Search Options settings proceeds with Document searching, it returns object which contains result of searching process.